-Are you an entrepreneur worrying that either the circumstances, other people or even the Universe (or whatever you call it) are out to get you?
+Are you a singer worrying that either the circumstances, other people or even the Universe (or whatever you call it) are out to get you?

 Interestingly, the greatest enemy you’ll ever face is staring back at you in the mirror.
 It knows all your tricks and how to push your buttons.
 You sabotage yourself in ways you’ve never imagined.

 Consider these 9 ways you might be keeping yourself from the successful life you deserve:

 - Your standards are too low.
 You get what you tolerate.
 You, of all people, should consider your life to be a sacred thing.
 Yet, you’re willing to get into relationships with others that aren’t worthy of you.
 You’re willing to stay at a job you don’t like.
 You tolerate friends that are anything but.
 Treat yourself like someone you care deeply for.